EJP-ORION/OH-Surveillance-Codex/docs/6a-guidelines-contributors.rst

 ------------------------------------
 Under this
 `link <https://docs.google.com/document/d/1W69Lcc0-5fudoex7-Gjl_BxTpQyVjxHoJkUmELu1-8o/edit?usp=sharing>`__
-you can find the most recent version of the OHS Codex.
-As a contributor you can navigate through the document and add your comments, enter new text or modify existing content.All the changes will appear as suggestions that will be evaluated by the OHS Codex team.
+you can find the most recent version of the OHS Codex as a Google Doc.
+As a contributor you can navigate through the document and add your comments, suggest new text or modify existing content.All the changes will appear as suggestions that will be evaluated by the OHS Codex team.
 If you cannot log in the document with a gmail account, please provide some contact